monbro/residentadvisor-profile-calendar/README.md

 php composer.phar install
 ```

-* upload the folder to a php server
+* upload the folder to a php server into its own folder
-* run the script by calling index.php or the root url of your app folder
-* subscribe the url in your ical or google calendar
+* subscribe the url in your ical or google calendar e.g. 'http://www.yourdomain.com/ra-ical/index.php?name=darkside'

 # Notes